We're a housing association that provides more than 60,000 people in Sunderland with a place they can call home.

 We're a Sunderland centric organisation and realise we can't do everything on our own.
 We value partnerships and work alongside key city partners, such as Sunderland AFC, Sunderland City Council, University of Sunderland and Sunderland College, to ensure a vibrant, dynamic and healthy Sunderland.

-We've made a commitment to support the Armed Forces community by signing the Armed Forces Covenant and are proud to hold the silver award as part of the Employer Recognition Scheme.
+We've made a commitment to support the Armed Forces community by signing the Armed Forces Covenant and are proud to hold the gold award as part of the Employer Recognition Scheme.
 The Covenant is part of our promise to treat those who serve or have served and their families fairly.
 You can read more about the scheme here.

 Gentoo’s uniqueness and strength come from the dedication, skill, and energy of our staff; they live our values daily and work to deliver Gentoo’s vision.
 We are proud to have been awarded IIP Gold status in recognition for our commitment to our people.